 The procedure the farmers use for the soap and water washing process is eco-friendly.
 To avoid polluting the local rivers, the farmers recycle the water.
 This way, you're certain that these natural wool slippers are made from sustainable materials and a process that supports zero waste.

 Looking for more than one color?
-Baabuk offers a variety of colors for its New Zealand wool environmentally friendly slippers.
+Baabuk offers a variety of colors for its New Zealand ethical wool environmentally-friendly slippers.

 Looking for cute and cozy house shoes or slippers to keep your feet warm?
 You might want to have a look at Chilote's range.
 The ethical and sustainable brand uses eco-friendly materials to craft its products.